WSU-kduncan/f24cicd-ethanschultz2/README-CD.md

 ## How to generate and push a tag in git
 - If you want to generate a tag in git you need to use `git tag` since we are using semantic versioning for this project it would look like `git tag v1.0.0` where the first number following the v (version) is a major version, the second number is a minor version, and the third is a patch.
-After taging you need to push to the repo with your specific tag you created, wiht `git push origin v1.0.0` or whatever tag version you generated.
+After taging you need to push to the repo with your specific tag you created, with `git push origin v1.0.0` or whatever semantic versioning tag you specified.

 ## Behavior of Github Workflows
 - My updated github workflow is triggered when a `git tag` matches our semantic versioning pattern of `v*.*.*` is pushed to the repository.